Grand Tetons

 How long you stay (a long weekend, a couple of weeks)

-Some people may come at the beginning of the official trip, others may join the trip halfway through.
+Many people come at the beginning of the official trip, others may join the trip part way through.

 Where you stay, – It can be difficult to coordinate timing of activities if we don’t all stay in the same area, so we’ve all stayed at Colter Bay for at least part of the time, or all of the time, on previous trips.